-Along the way, Tina saw her opportunity to combine her parenting experiences with her master’s degree in school psychology, to aim her professional arrows in a unique direction: helping other parents of children who are anxious, or smart, or challenging in a variety of other ways.
+Along the way, Tina saw her opportunity to combine her parenting experiences with her master’s degree in school psychology, to aim her professional arrows in a unique direction: helping other parents of children who are anxious, traumatized, smart, or challenging in a variety of other ways.
 After working in schools, Tina discovered that there was a better way to bring out the best in kids … get to the adults in their lives and teach them skills that would bring out the best in the children!

 Since 2000, Tina has been doing just that.
 She offers parents one-on-one sessions, customizing techniques to each unique family situation.
 She regards her clients as whole people who just need new information.
 No diagnosis, no analysis … just proven methods of interacting with children whose behavior needs improvement.